Designing the data team

 • How will insights be used?
 There should be a relationship between the analyst and the requester and some kind of feedback loop when they produce work.

 • Are you likely to need reports, graphs, or simply a number for a slide deck?
-Analysts are not data vending machines for dashboards.
+Analysts are not data vending machines for Dashboards.

 Empower

-As the demand for analysis and reporting grows you may consider self-service analytics.
+As the demand for analysis and reporting grows you may consider self-service Analytics.
 These are tools designed to take the complexity away from the data itself and build in business rules.

 Using tools rather than sharing spreadsheets around provides a level of tracking to see what is actually being used.
 They also build in data governance and security.
 Something you can’t get from emailing a report around every Monday morning.